Hakimbek/my-spring-framework-notes/1_Spring_Overview/README.md

 - ### Web-Portlet
   - The Web-Portlet module provides the MVC implementation to be used in a portlet environment and mirrors the functionality of Web-Servlet module.

+### Miscellaneous
+  - These modules support aspect oriented programming implementation where you can use *Advice, Pointcuts etc.* to decouple the code.
+  - The aspects module provides support for integration with *AspectJ*.
+  - The instrumentation module provides support for class instrumentation and classloader implementations.

 ## Spring Core Container
 - ### Core